CursedPrograms/KIDA-Robot-v01/README.md

   <img src="/images/background.jpeg" alt="KIDA Robot" width="600"/>
 </div>

-A Raspberry Pi 3 robot is a small programmable robot powered by a Raspberry Pi 3 Model B, used as its main brain.

 ## Overview

 KIDA is an advanced autonomous robot platform built on Raspberry Pi 5, featuring dual-camera vision (night vision + AI camera), a Hailo-8 AI accelerator (13 TOPS), and local LLM capabilities.
 The robot supports voice interaction, autonomous navigation, and real-time AI inference.